cguertin14/cguertin.dev/src/content/posts/first-year-as-an-sre.md

 ### MySQL 8 Upgrades

 For one of our products, we have a fleet of 70+ MySQL DBs on AWS.
-Managing them is a challenge itself, but then we had a notice from AWS that v5.7 was coming to the end of its lifecycle and that we had to upgrade to v8.
+Managing them is a challenge itself.
+On top of that, earlier in 2023 AWS noticed us that v5.7 was being deprecated and that we had to upgrade to v8 ASAP.
 We were able to achieve this before the due date, in less than 5 months, with minimal downtime.
+Along with my team, we built some automation in Go to smoothen the whole thing.

 ### Karpenter Consolidation